gruppe-adler/TvT_UrbanOps.Altis/README.md

 The *Dealer* will most likely have his shop in a building of some sort.
 He will look like a normal civilian, but is identifiable by the drugs that he has in his inventory.

 ## Commandvehicles (BLUFOR)
 BLUFOR will start their game with a *Commandvehicle*.
-Supplies, including additional *Commandvehicles* can be bought from each one.
+Supplies, including additional *Commandvehicles* can be bought from each one. *OPFOR* can destroy *Commandvehicles* with an ACE-Interaction.

 Each *Commandvehicle's* position is marked on BLUFOR's map.
 The markers will be blue if respawn is possible and red if respawn is not possible on the respective vehicle.
 Respawning on a *Commandvehicle* is possible if all conditions are met: